Read more

 About the author

-Kenneth Bunker is Associate Professor at the Department of Economics and Director of the Democracy and Government Lab at San Sebastián University.
-He has held visiting positions at the University of Rome and Milan and is affiliated with the University of Verona.
+Kenneth Bunker is an Associate Professor at the Department of Economics and Director of the Democracy and Government Lab at San Sebastian University in Chile.
+He has held visiting positions at the University of Rome and Milan and is currently affiliated with the University of Verona in Italy.
 He runs the political consulting firm Tresquintos.

 Summary

-The book is a comprehensive analysis of Chile's political and economic evolution, particularly focusing on the challenges of constitutional reform and systemic overhaul in emerging democracies.
-It explores the paradox of sustained economic growth alongside deepening social inequalities, using Chile as a case study to highlight the broader implications for countries in the Global South.
-The authoraddresses critical questions about the feasibility and impact of major reforms, particularly in societies with deeply entrenched political and economic systems.
-It is relevant to scholars, policymakers, and risk analysts interested in understanding the complexities of democratic transitions, offering lessons onbalancing the need for change with the risks of instability, and setting out to solve the problem of how to effectively implement constitutional and systemic reforms in a way that promotes stability, equity, and long-term success.
+This book is a comprehensive analysis of Chile's political and economic evolution, particularly focusing on the challenges of constitutional reform and systemic overhaul in emerging democracies.
+It explores themes of neoliberalism, governance, and reform under instability, using Chile as a case study to illuminate the broader implications for countries in the Global South.
+Drawing on institutional theory, political economy, original data, and comparative analysis, it unpacks the roots of Chile’s crisis: party system fragmentation, voter–party erosion, rupturist rhetoric, and elite misdiagnoses.
+It is relevant to scholars, policymakers, and risk analysts seeking to understand the complexities of democratic transitions, offering lessons on balancing the rewards of change with the risks of instability.
+At its core, the book sets out to solve the problem of how to effectively implement constitutional and systemic reforms in a way that promotes stability, equity, and long-term success.